tldr-pages/tldr/pages/linux/pkgfile.md

 `pkgfile --list {{package_name}}`

-- List only files in the `bin` directory provided by a package:
+- List only files provided by a package located within the `bin` or `sbin` directory:

 `pkgfile --list --binaries {{package_name}}`

 - Search for a package that owns a specific file using case insensitive matching:

 `pkgfile --ignorecase {{filename}}`

-- Search for a package that owns a specific file in the `bin` directory:

-`pkgfile --binary {{filename}}`

 - Search for a package that owns a specific file, displaying the package version: